samsonmobisa/SafeNet/README.md

 npm install

-Create a .env file:
+Create a .env file for environment variables:

 PORT=3000
 API_KEY=your_api_key

-Start the server:
+Start the development server:

 npm run dev

-🤝 Contribution

-Contributions are welcome!
-Fork the repo, create a branch, and submit a pull request.
+🧪 Scripts

+npm run dev - Start the app in development mode using Nodemon.

+npm run build - Build the app using TypeScript.

+npm start - Run the built app.